 Our Saints in Circulation

 Some describe those whose lives are well-lived as durable saints.
 When I consider those who have enriched my life emotionally and spiritually, I remember my beloved husband with heartfelt gratitude for his profound influence on my life and on the lives of countless others through his inspired ministry.
 I remember my father, who embodied the love of God the Father.
-The sustained presence of durable saints in our lives assures our heart of all that is eternal.
+The sustained presence of durable saints in our lives assures us of all that is eternal.

 In his book Longing for Enough in a Culture of More, Rev. Paul Escamilla reflects on durable saints, “Among the varied ways faithfulness has become the fabric of their lives, one quality has been identifiable again and again: a certain adequacy of means that issues forth in abundance for others.”